telerik/reporting-docs/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/overview.md

 The primary usage of the service is in the         [HTML5 Report Viewer]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/overview%}) ecosystem.
 It leverages the pure client-side implementation of the viewer.

->note You can use the Reporting REST service in a JavaScript application without the viewer.
+> You can use the Reporting REST service in a JavaScript application without the viewer.
 Refer to the telerikReportViewer.ServiceClient class in the JavaScript API.

 The service has several implementations targeting different         web service frameworks which are described in this chapter.